 Recovery and Outlook

-What can I expect during the recovery period following a vasectomy reversal?
+What is the recovery time after a vasectomy reversal?

 What results can I expect from a vasectomy reversal?

-The success rate for vasectomy reversal depends on several factors, including the experience of the surgeon, using microsurgical techniques, partner age and the location of the blockage.
+Your success rate for a vasectomy reversal depends on several factors, including the experience of your healthcare provider, your partner’s age and the location of your blockages.